danielehc/katacoda-scenarios/vault-consul-gossip/step3.md

 ## Start Consul

-First create the data directory for Consul as configured in the `server.hcl` file.
+Next, create the data directory for Consul as configured in the `server.hcl` file.

 `mkdir /opt/consul`{{execute}}